-Even when you feel totally calm and relaxed during the yoga class, you might experience all of those feelings vanished once you sit into your car and start driving.
+Even when you feel totally calm and relaxed during the yoga class, you might find that all your mental tranquility vanishes once you sit into your car and start driving.

 Sounds dangerous, right?
 So keep reading :)

 It’s a well-known fact that many people practice yoga to reduce stress.
 True, it’s one of the most relaxing and de-stressing activities.
-The stress-relief effects of yoga are proven by various studies.
+The mental balance and stress-relief effects of yoga are proven by various studies.

 For instance, a study called ‘The Effect of Yoga on Stress, Anxiety, and Depression in Women‘ shows that only 12 sessions of regular hatha yoga practice are enough to significantly decrease depression, stress, and anxiety in women.